The history of payday lending in Australia

 Payday loans in Australia have been the topic of many heated political debates in recent years.
 As consumer and welfare groups push for tighter restrictions on the questionable practices of some payday lenders, successive federal governments have moved to introduce new legislation to crack down on the booming small loans industry.

-But payday lenders have pushed back using their financial might to ensure that any legislative changes have been heavily watered down.
-So why are payday loans the cause of so much financial angst, how has regulation changed over the years and, most importantly of all, what does the future hold for payday loans in Australia?
-Read on to find out.
+But payday lenders have pushed back against legislative changes.
+So, why are payday loans the cause of so much financial angst, how has regulation changed over the years and, most importantly of all, what does the future hold for payday loans in Australia?

 The rise and rise of payday lending